visual design - Featured Image

 Dominance, Contrast, and Balance

-Dominance is achieved by relative scaling of elements in order to use one of them as a focus point.
-Usually, it’s the bigger one that gets attention, with the smaller one serving as a subordinate.
+Dominance is achieved by relative scaling of elements to use one of them as a focus point.
+Usually, the bigger one gets attention, with the smaller one serving as a subordinate.
 It’s similar to contrasting — you use size, color, and direction to contrast two elements.

 Balance is the perception that there’s an equal distribution of elements.
-You can disrupt the balance if you want to achieve a certain effect, such as guide the viewers gaze.
+You can disrupt balance to achieve a certain effect, such as guiding the viewer’s gaze.

 This list is not definitive.
-There are additional elements you can use, especially if you design in 3D.
+You can use additional elements, especially if you design in 3D.
 And there are many more principles, as well.
-If you want to have a good grasp of visual design, you will eventually need to learn as many of them as you can.
+If you want to grasp visual design well, you will eventually need to learn as many of them as possible.
 But for now, these basics will help you get your feet wet.
 So go ahead — think up a concept, and design away!

 Creative Presentation Ideas Using Visual Designs